Turkish Coffee Chocolate Brownies

-Hi everyone, after a few weeks without eggs, we finally scored some.
-To celebrate?
-I baked brownies - the best brownies I know how to make.
+Ok friends, buckle up.
+This post is important, because it includes the recipe for the very best brownies I know how to make.
 They’re fudgy, deep-dish, and decadent with a high fat (butter & chocolate) to flour ratio.
-We ate some, froze some, and left some for neighbors.
 In addition to lots of bittersweet chocolate in the batter, I dial up the intensity with 1/4 cup of espresso powder and an infusion of fragrant, freshly ground cardamom seeds blooming in vanilla extract.
 It's a flavor profile I love every time I encounter it.
 They're Turkish coffee chocolate brownies, and before you decide on your favorite brownie recipe, I encourage you to give this one a try.
 They're SO GOOD.

 - Chocolate: I love Amy Guittard and her family's San Francisco-based chocolate.
 For these brownies I use a bag of Guittard Organic Bittersweet 74%.
 That said, any good bittersweet chocolate over 70% is great.
 If you can only get semi-sweet right now in the 60-70% zone - they'll still be delicious, but look for bittersweet as your first choice.

 - Grinding spices: If you have a coffee grinder at home, you can grind the cardamom seeds along with your beans when grinding the espresso powder.
-That said, it's probably easier to use a mortar and pestle to quickly grind the cardamom - your coffee grinder will retain the cardamom scent for a while if you don't clean it which takes some effort.
+Although, it's probably easier to use a mortar and pestle to quickly grind the cardamom.
+Your coffee grinder will retain the cardamom scent for a while if you don't clean it which takes some effort.
 To clean a coffee grinder you can grind a handful of white rice to clear it of other ingredients and scent.

 - Invest in good cardamom: Many of you are familiar with Diaspora Co. turmeric, but don't sleep on the cardamom.
 I use it here and it is incredibly fragrant and special.
 Other things you can do if you have a jar - steep pods in tea, grind a couple seeds with your coffee beans in the morning, toss a few pods into stews, etc. Freshly ground spices can make a huge difference in your baking.